 Vienna’s Hausberge (or ‘home mountains’) are the mountains of Raxalpe, Schneeberg and Hohe Wand in the south of the state of Lower Austria.
-The Schneeberg (aka Vienna Alps), with its 2,076-metre high summit Klosterwappen, is the highest mountain of Lower Austria, and the easternmost mountain in the Alps to exceed 2,000 m.
+The Schneeberg (aka Vienna Alps), with its 2,076m high summit Klosterwappen, is the highest mountain of Lower Austria, and the easternmost mountain in the Alps to exceed 2,000m.
 It is a distinctive limestone massif with steep slopes on three sides.
-Located just 65 km from Vienna, the Vienna Alps are a hidden gem for foreigners, but here many famous Austrian mountaineers started their careers.
+Located just 65km from Vienna, the Vienna Alps are a hidden gem for foreigners, but many famous Austrian mountaineers started their careers here.

 - Schneeberg Alps